polterguy/magic/QA.md

 11. Click the _"locale.eq"_ button, and set its value to _"en"_.
 Evaluate the endpoint, and verify *only* _"English"_ is returned this time.
 12. Exchange the entire query parameter with _"order=locale&direction=asc&locale.like=e%"_ and re-evaluate the endpoint.
 Verify both Spanish and English is returned now.
 13. Select the _"post"_ endpoint, and invoke it with locale being `jp` and language being `Japanese`.
 Re-evaluate the read/get endpoint afterwards *without* query parameters, and verify it correctly inserted Japanese into your database.
+14. Create a _"Custom SQL"_ endpoint, and paste in the following SQL `select * from users u inner join users_roles ur on u.username = ur.user`.
+Remove all arguments, and make sure you configure it as a get verb type of endpoint.
+Name your endpoint foo, and click _"Create endpoint"_.
+Go to your endpoints, and evaluate the endpoint, and verify it returns one record with 4 columns.
+Make sure you _"Show system endpoints"_ as you try to find your endpoint.

 ## Scaffolder/Endpoints